cjneidhart/brick/documentation.md

 ## Config

-Some features of Brick can be customized via the `Config` object
+Some features of Brick can be customized via the `Config` object.

+### `Config.historyLength`: `number` (default: `100`)

+This sets the maximum length of the history.
+In effect, this is how many turns back the user can rewind.
+This includes the current turn, so the minimum is `1`.

+Altering this setting has no effect on performance.
+However, raising it too high can cause unnecessary clutter in the player's storage.

 ### `Config.maxLoopIterations`: `number` (default: `1000`)